DS-567/Educational-8-bit-CPU-SoC-/hardware/disp/README.md

 ## Display Register (DISP)

 Displays the contents of the Display register on a 4-digit, 7-segment display.
-A switch selects whether the byte is to be displayed as an unsigned or signed.
+A switch selects whether the data is to be displayed as an unsigned or signed byte.
 The display bit must first be set in the peripheral enable resgister.

 [View schematic (PDF)](DISP_schematic.pdf)